 The reserve is open year round from dawn to dusk.
 To maintain the reserve in its natural condition, camping, motorized vehicles, bikes, pets, horses, fires, unauthorized hunting, trapping and the removal of wood, rocks, plants, and animals are strictly prohibited.
 We appreciate your cooperation.

 This website is the official Pawling Nature Reserve online resource by the active volunteers.
-Currently we can offer you a trail map and additional resources.
 If you would like to submit photos or are interested in contributing to content, please email